Creative Arts Faculty

 Art and Photography Department

-There are four full time teachers and one technician.
+There are two full time teachers and one full time technician.

 We have four fully equipped, multi purpose art rooms, a 6th Form art studio, dark room, kiln space and textile room.

 At KS3 we focus on developing skills in drawing, painting, ceramics, 3D work and critical analysis.
 Students are timetabled one lesson per fortnight.

 To use a range of techniques to record their observations in sketchbooks, journals and other media as a basis for exploring their ideas.